 Tips for writing a resignation letter

-It is critical to have your resignation letter ready before interacting with your direct boss, whether you resign remotely or in person at a resignation meeting.
+It is critical to have your resignation letter ready before the initial conversation with your manager, whether you resign remotely via video call or in person at a resignation meeting.

 If you’re wondering how to draft a resignation letter, consider the following: